 Further, the plaque, food, and bacteria start collecting pockets causing severe infection.
 Additionally, the bone surrounding will eventually be damaged by the immune system and bacterial toxins response to infection.
 Overall, you should consult your dentist as soon as possible to avoid tooth loss.

 - Stage 3: Moderate periodontitis

 This is where periodontal disease takes firm hold.
 Meaning the patient’s gums will start receding visibly, exposing the tender tooth enamel that can get damaged easily and begin decaying.

 Besides, the hidden damage of the patient’s jawbones starts becoming noticeable alongside loosening the teeth moving from their specific place and becoming wobbly.

 In this case, root planing and scaling are top forms of deep cleaning which can remove the bacteria deposits rooted in patient gums.
-In addition, you may also notice a robust unimpressive taste from your mouth in this stage, don’t ignore it.
+In addition, you may also notice a robust unimpressive taste in your mouth in this stage, don’t ignore it.
 To find out more on what is the main cause of gum disease read this article.

 - Stage four: Advanced periodontitis

 This is a significant cause of losing teeth in adults marked by very painful abscesses.
 It is the final stage meaning the patient is 50 and 90 percent at risk of bone and teeth loss.

 Further, in this stage, you will experience swollen and red gums which ooze pus, painful chewing, cold sensitivity, severe halitosis, etc.